 Dorsey Kaufmann is an artist living in Tucson, Arizona.

 Dorsey Bromwell Kaufmann actively challenges interdisciplinary boundaries by investigating the parallels and intersections between art, science, and policy.
-She has danced her entire life and regularly employs choreography in her work through time-based media, such as video, animation, and live 3-D installations.

 — Social Media